 HDRi environments are large images, and if you are using one for the background or lighting (or both), it needs to be downloaded.
 A fixed image background also needs to be downloaded.
 A solid color background is the best, as it requires no download.

 While not technically part of the "download", several scene optimization processes take place before the scene is rendered.
-This can greatly improve viewer performance, but the more complex the scene, the longer this will take.
+This can greatly improve viewer performance.
+It usually does not take much time, but the more complex the scene, the longer this will take.

-Meshes that share the same material are merged together.
+- Merge meshes (geometries) that share the same material

 If you're having trouble with slow model viewing, bad frame rates, or browser crashes, the scene is probably too complex for your device or browser.
 There are many complexity factors that affect performance.